Our 2015 Content/What you get

 - IDP Stud report isolates top IDP performers.

-Fantasy Football Projections: Custom-built and sortable, expert offensive skill, special team, and IDP projections strictly based on your scoring methods, and includes kick returner projections for individual players and teams.
+- Fantasy Football Preseason/Regular Season Projections: Custom-built and sortable, expert offensive skill, special team, and IDP projections strictly based on your scoring methods, and includes kick returner projections for individual players and teams.
 You can also combine and view projections for WR/TE, RB/WR, RB/WR/TE, etc. Includes expert analysis for each player.
 Customizable projections includes Up and Down indicators to help you identify who’s on the move up and who’s on the move down.
 In addition, players are flagged as being injured, having favorable or unfavorable schedules, weather concerns, and more.
 Also included are preset scoring systems for PPR, ½ PPR, and more, plus popular public leagues such as Yahoo, Sportsline, and ESPN, and many high-stakes leagues.
-New for 2013: You’ll now be able to filter our projections to show you players who fit into a variety of interesting categories.
-For example, if you’re looking for upside players, you can filter the projections to show just them.
-During the season, if you’re looking for reach plays of the week or the best options on the Waiver Wire within our projections, you can filter them to show whatever you like.
-These improvements will make our player stat projections each more useful and easy to use for your specific needs.

-Stat-Based Projections: Each Tuesday morning, subscribers can view player projections for each upcoming week based solely on their scoring system(s) and the numbers each defense is giving up to every position.
-For example, if Green Bay’s Week Five opponent is giving up the most points per game to QBs in your scoring system in their first four games, then Aaron Rodgers will be ranked #1 at the QB position for Week Five.
-These statistical projections are offered for QBs, RBs, WRs, TEs, PKs, DTs, DLs, LBs, and DBs and are all customized to your scoring systems.
-You can also change the outputs to go back as many weeks as you’d like and break down the numbers to reflect what the defenses have been giving up at home and away.
-It’s a great way to get a jump start on the week to see what the numbers are saying about the upcoming matchups.
-On Wednesday morning, we then update our own weekly projections, which account for all factors, not just what the numbers say.
+- Stat-Based Projections: Each Tuesday morning, subscribers can view player projections for each upcoming week based solely on their scoring system(s) and the numbers each defense is giving up to every position.
+For example, if Green Bay’s opponent is giving up the most points per game to QBs in your scoring system in their last four games, then Aaron Rodgers will be ranked #1 at the QB position.
+These stat projections are offered for all positions and are all customized to your scoring systems.
+It’s a great way to get a jumpstart on the week to see what the numbers are saying about the upcoming matchups.
+On Tuesday evening, we then update our own weekly projections, which account for all factors, not just what the numbers say.

 - Schedule – Comes in handy when you’re looking at a player.
 As the season progresses, you’ll see only his remaining games.